RoamJS/query-builder/README.md

 #### Sorting

 On expanded queries, there will be a sort icon that appears next to the results text.
-Clicking on the sort icon will make a sort menu visible to the user with the following options:
+Clicking on the sort icon will make a sort menu visible to the user.

-- Sort By Page Title - This will sort all the query results in ascending alphabetical order of the page title.
-- Sort By Page Title Descending - This will sort all the query results in descending alphabetical order of the page title.
-- Sort By Word Count - This will sort all the query results in ascending order of the word count.
-- Sort By Word Count Descending - This will sort all the query results in descending alphabetical order of the word count.
-- Sort By Created Date - This will sort all the query results in ascending order that the page was created.
-- Sort By Created Date Descending - This will sort all the query results in descending order that the page was created.
-- Sort By Edited Date - This will sort all the query results in ascending order that the page was last edited.
-- Sort By Edited Date Descending - This will sort all the query results in descending order that the page was last edited.
-- Sort By Daily Note - This will sort all the query results in ascending order by Daily Note, followed by created date of non-daily note pages.
-- Sort By Daily Note Descending - This will sort all the query results in descending order by Daily Note, followed by created date of non-daily note pages.

 To persist a particular sort on a query, create a block on the page with the text `Default Sort`.
 Nest the value under that block.

 To configure sorting by blocks on a single query instead of on all queries in your DB, add a block that says `Sort Blocks` as a child to the specific query.

+Here are the options you can sort by:

+- **Sort By Page Title** - This will sort all the query results in ascending alphabetical order of the page title.
+- **Sort By Page Title Descending** - This will sort all the query results in descending alphabetical order of the page title.
+- **Sort By Word Count** - This will sort all the query results in ascending order of the word count.
+- **Sort By Word Count Descending** - This will sort all the query results in descending alphabetical order of the word count.
+- **Sort By Created Date** - This will sort all the query results in ascending order that the page was created.
+- **Sort By Created Date Descending** - This will sort all the query results in descending order that the page was created.
+- **Sort By Edited Date** - This will sort all the query results in ascending order that the page was last edited.
+- **Sort By Edited Date Descending** - This will sort all the query results in descending order that the page was last edited.
+- **Sort By Daily Note** - This will sort all the query results in ascending order by Daily Note, followed by created date of non-daily note pages.
+- **Sort By Daily Note Descending** - This will sort all the query results in descending order by Daily Note, followed by created date of non-daily note pages.

 #### Randomization